LeToNode/Play2.0-CN-doc/javaGuide/main/forms/JavaFormHelpers.md

 ## Rendering an `<input>` element

-You can find several input helpers in the `views.html.helper` package.
-You feed them with a form field, and they display the corresponding Html input with filled value, constraints and errors:
+There are several input helpers in the `views.html.helper` package.
+You feed them with a form field, and they display the corresponding HTML form control, with a populated value, constraints and errors:

 ```
 @(myForm: Form[User])